schalkburger/website-enhancements/knowyourmeme-enhanced/README.md

-# Hacker News Enhanced
+# Know Your Meme Enhanced

-A more readable, dark version of Hacker News inspired by Instapaper and [Serendipity](https://marketplace.visualstudio.com/items?itemName=wicked-labs.old-serendipity).

 ## Requirements